Effective in 2023 all Idaho and Butte County judges will consider the following factors when setting an offender's bond:

 Instructions on how to post Bail or Bond in Butte County

 If you feel the bail is too high and you wish to get it reduced, contact a lawyer or the defendant's public defender and get them to look into what they can do to get a bail reduction.
+The sooner you get working on this the quicker you will get your loved one released.

 Option 1 - How to Post Bail using Cash for a Defendant at Butte County Jail